ADuckPond/jenkinsTest/README.md

 You may also need to add the Jenkins user to the docker group in order for the build command to execute successfully.
 You can do that by executing the following command (on the Jenkins host in this example) and restarting Jenkins:

 sudo usermod -aG docker Jenkins

+To run the container that is built from this Jenkins pipeline use the following command:

+docker run -d -p 8081:8080 agerlitz/petclinic:latest

+In this example I am running the docker daemon and jenkins on my local machine.
+As a result applications and running containers are reachable on localhost.
+To access the application in this example open a web browser and navigate to localhost:8081.